josequinonesii/Responsive_Template/README.md

 - Add Multi-Level Nav Dropdowns with an unordered list.
 - Automatically creates off-canvas mobile nav for small screens
-- Add a class of 'noise' to anything for a subtle image-free noise effect
 - Includes Font Awesome 4
 - Ready for many various responsive element types
 - The mobile navigation animation uses CSS3 so it's silky smooth.